| The catus garden has filled in nicely where the old Silver Maple was. Only 2 catus didn't make it through the winter.

 |

-| We added a third stream with 2 water falls.
+We added a third stream including 2 waterfalls.
 I finished this in two 14 hour days.

 |